-In the 2023 inspection of Somekh Chaikin, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+In the 2023 inspection of KPMG, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+Our inspection was conducted in cooperation with the Australian Securities and Investments Commission.

-We selected for review three audits of issuers with fiscal years ending in 2022.
+We selected for review three audits of issuers with fiscal years generally ending in 2022.
 For each issuer audit selected, we reviewed a portion of the audit.
 We also evaluated elements of the firm's system of quality control.